-Candidates who responded well to this question evidenced a thorough understanding of, and effective reference to, the key concepts of language and representation.
-They showed an effective understanding of the social significances explored within the extract, making effective points using a range of media terminology accurately.
-Relevant media theories were used effectively in response to the question.

-In stronger answers candidates were able to analyse the way that meaning was created within the extract from 'The OA'.
-Popular themes were enigma codes, genre conventions (sci-fi, horror, drama), poor mental health and a family reunited.
-Candidates were able to link media theory to their analysis, and used terms such as connotation/denotation fluently.
-Often, candidates were able to link the technical codes with analysis, though they were less successful at making insightful comments about representation of people and places.
-Popular areas of consideration included how the clip created tense feelings for the audience (first scene on the bridge: traffic sounds, children, shouting, lack of sound, unstable/handheld camera), communicated the protagonist's ill health due to violence (hospital scene: heart monitor, canted angles, cold colours, torn dress/scars), and established the parents lives as chaotic due to their daughters disappearance (house scene: phone call, untidy house, candle being lit), and the sense of hope in finding each other again (end scene: music, white light).
-Some candidates were able to cover all the scenes, however some candidates focused only on the first scene to the detriment of the others.
+Candidates who responded well to this question evidenced a thorough understanding of, and effective reference to the key concepts of language and representation.
+They evidenced an effective understanding of the social significances explored within the extract through making effective points using a range of media terminology accurately.
+Relevant media theories were used effectively, in response to the question.
+In stronger answers, candidates were able to analyse the way that meaning was created within the extract from 'The Deceived'.
+Popular themes were mystery, danger and suspense (the house, and the teacher), an illicit relationship (attraction between student and teacher) and power dynamics (intrapersonal, and societal).
+Candidates were able to link media theory to their analysis, and used terms, such as connotation/denotation fluently.
+Often, candidates were able to link the technical codes with analysis, and made insightful comments about the representation of people, and places.